markcwm/openb3d.mod/README.md

 ## Status

-After giving up coding for a year (due to lack of time and enthusiasm) I returned to work on this wrapper in my spare time with the goal of getting it into a finished, bug-free state.
-When I left it, the last commit was sort-of broken due to a failed attempt to move to GLES.
-Since Angros now has a working WebGL/GLES2 version I will try to add Android support using NG.
-It should work with the latest NG source, if not then try the latest release (currently 0.87).
+After returning to work on this wrapper in my spare time, my plan is to get it into a finished and bug-free state.
+Since Angros has a working GLES2/WebGL version I will probably try to add Android support from NG, but this is not a priority.
+It should work with the latest NG release (currently 0.93) but please note it is not working with modern compilers like GCC 7.x or Clang/LLVM, so for now use an older compiler.

 ## License